IshitaAsthana/Data-Encryption-Standard-Verilog/README.md

-Implementation of the Data Encryption Standard by IBM Done By Zeyad Abdelwahab & Amr Morsey
+                                   Implementation of the Data Encryption Standard by IBM

+The Data Encryption Standard (DES) is a symmetric-key block cipher published by the National Institute of Standards and Technology (NIST).
+DES is an implementation of a Feistel Cipher.
+It uses 16 round Feistel structure.
+The block size is 64-bit.
+Though, key length is 64-bit, DES has an effective key length of 56 bits, since 8 of the 64 bits of the key are not used by the encryption algorithm.

+In this project the DES was implemented on Nexys 3 board.

+Done By Zeyad Abdelwahab & Amr Morsey.